 The shaved head is one of the all-time classic looks.
-Guys have been rocking this style since we all still lived in caves.
+Have you wondered how to keep a bald head smooth without shaving?
+The shaved head is one of the all-time classic looks, but shaving your head can require a bit of finesse Guys have been rocking this style since we all still lived in caves.
 It will never stop being a viable choice.
 That said, not everyone succeeds with going bald on their first try.
-Whether you’re going for a new aesthetic or the decision is being made by nature, you need to know some things about bald head maintenance.
-There’s a lot to learn, but none of it is too tricky.
+Whether you're going for a new aesthetic or the decision is being made by nature, you need to know some things about bald head maintenance.
+There's a lot to learn, but none of it is too tricky.
 Strap in.
-You’re about to get a crash course teaching you how to maintain a smooth bald head.
+You're about to get a crash course teaching you how to maintain a smooth bald head.

 - Head Shape